Cindy McCain: Aftermath

 AVMT concluded its activities in 1995 in the wake of the McCain prescription narcotics controversy.
 That year, McCain founded a new organization, the Hensley Family Foundation, which donates funds to children's programs nationally as well as in Arizona.
 She was largely a stay-at-home mom during the balance of the 1990s.
 She also held positions as vice president, director, and vice chair of Hensley & Co.
 In the mid-1990s, she began suffering from severe migraine headaches, for a while keeping them secret from her husband and minimizing their effect to the rest of her family.
 The condition frequently resulted in visits to an emergency room.
 Her attacks were caused by many different migraine triggers and she tried many different treatments.

 Role in 2000 presidential campaign

 Although wary of the media and still having no love for the political world, McCain was active in her husband's eventually unsuccessful campaign for President of the United States in 2000.
 She mostly provided good cheer, without discussing her opinions about national policy.
 She impressed Republican voters with her elegance at coffee shops and other small campaign settings, where she frequently referred to her children, carpooling and charity work.

 McCain was upset by the notorious smear tactics against her husband in the South Carolina primary that year.
-These included allegations involving her adopted daughter Bridget that she found "despicable", as well as insinuations that McCain herself was currently a drug addict.
+These included allegations involving her adopted daughter Bridget that she found "despicable", as well as insinuations that McCain herself was a drug addict.
 Though deeply wounded by the attacks for a long time, McCain eventually forgave those responsible.
 She was chosen as the chair of the Arizona delegation to the 2000 Republican National Convention.